Last updated on June 29, 2026

 Zagoth Triome

 The main theme of this deck revolves around playing multiple planeswalkers, stacking their abilities, and ultimately winning the game.
-Of course, keeping cards like Ajani, Sleeper Agent alive can be a challenge, so cards like Wrath of God and Farewell are crucial for protecting your planeswalkers.
+Of course, keeping cards like Ajani, Sleeper Agent alive can be a challenge, so sweepers like Wrath of God and Farewell are crucial for protecting your planeswalkers.

 In addition to the planeswalker focus, the deck features two subthemes: infect and proliferate.